Very special summer nights in Spain

 NIGHTS OF ENCHANTMENT

 These are nights where you can enjoy flamenco shows in unique settings.
 They can be experienced especially in Andalusia over the summer.
-For example, the Festival of Granada takes place in July in the Alhambra, Seville holds shows in the gardens of the Real Alcázar Palace, and at the Cordoba Guitar Festival, many of the concerts are held in the bullring and on the city's streets.
+For example, the Festival of Granada takes place in June and July at such special sites as the Alhambra, Seville holds shows in the gardens of the Real Alcázar Palace, and some of the concerts in the Cordoba Guitar Festival are held in the Orange Tree Courtyard of the Great Mosque.

 NIGHTS IN THE ROMAN EMPIRE